Exhibit Curated and Digitized by Cathy Dalton

 Baseball was announced in the news, photographed in the parks, written home about, participated in by the young and watched by the old.
 Lynchburg dedicated a great deal of property to playing fields including two stadiums.
 In 1886, Lynchburg fielded its first professional team, the Lynchburgs.
 Lynchburg hosted Major League exhibition games as the teams left spring training to head north.
 Today the Lynchburg Hillcats are a Minor League Baseball team that plays in the Carolina League and is the Single-A affiliate of the Cleveland Guardians.
 The season begins every April, PLAY BALL!

 Baseball has been America’s pastime for over a century.
-A clip from The News and Advance from August 09, 1887, states:
+A clip from The Lynchburg News from August 9, 1887, states:

 Baseball fields have permeated Lynchburg real estate and were located in almost every neighborhood :